Culture, Conflict, and Syncretism

 Faculty Nancy McEntee

 This is a photo historical survey course.
-Lectures present leading photographers and the history of photography from its earliest beginnings through the present within a context of cultural, art historical, social and political trends.
+Lectures are presented on leading photographers throughout the history of photography from its earliest beginnings to the present within a context of cultural, art historical, social and political trends.
 Students develop skills in critical thinking, writing and research through lectures, group discussions, reading and writing assignments along with the production of a comprehensive research paper.
+Required of Photography Majors.
+ACD or open liberal arts elective.
+Offered fall.
 Visual Culture Emphasis course.
-Offered fall.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.